bibek22/blog/content/simulations/doublePendulum.md

 JavaScripts: p5.min.js, p5.dom.min.js, p5.sound.min.js, detectmobile.js
 Summary: Chaotic system with double pendulum...

-If you attach a single pendulum to another with it's fixed point being the mass of the later, you get a double pendulum.
+If you attach a single pendulum to another with it's fixed point being at the mass of the later, you get a double pendulum.
 The strings are massless as usual.
 Point mass $m1$ and $m2$ are hooked at the ends of the two pendulum.
+I've taken $m_1 = 10\ Kg$ and $m_2 = 5\ Kg$ for all the examples below.
 <div id='trailer' class='sketchContainer'></div>

 #### Chaos